 As a kid, were you someone who responded to a simple ‘hello’ with ‘bonjour’ or ‘Guten tag’?
 Well, congrats, your wonderful trait has some real moneymaking potential.
-With enough hard work and patience, you can be well on your way to earn money by translating.
+With enough hard work and patience, you can be well on your way to earning money online by translating.
 The good news is that the demand for translation is always high.
 The industry is touted to be valued at $48 billion in 2021.

 Use our guide to get started!

-- Be more than ‘Fluent’
+1. Be more than ‘Fluent’

-It is not news that to be a translator you need to have exceptional language skills (written and spoken) in both your ‘Source’ (the language you will translate FROM) and ‘Target’ (the language you will translate TO) language.
+It is not news that to be a translator, you need to have exceptional language skills (written and spoken) in both your ‘Source’ (the language you will translate FROM) and ‘Target’ (the language you will translate to) language.

 However, don’t worry if you are not ‘exceptional’ yet, there are multiple resources on the internet that can help you improve.
-Apps like Memrise, Duolingo, etc. have resources for all skill levels.
+Apps like Memrise, Duolingo, etc., have resources for all skill levels.

-- Choose your ‘Niche’
+2. Choose your Niche

-Translators are required in almost every field, from Finance to Healthcare.
+Translators are required in almost every field, from finance to healthcare.
 In fact, your expertise in the industry you want to work in may matter more than your translation skills to the clients.
-So, if you want to be a Translator in a bank, get a degree in Finance, if you want to work in International NGOs, get a degree in Social Work, etc.
+So, if you want to be a translator in a bank, get a degree in finance, if you want to work in International NGOs, get a degree in Social Work, etc.

 Don’t worry if you are already done with college, there are many online platforms that provide specialisations and e-degrees.

-- Master the Tools
+3. Master the Tools

 You would need to be proficient in Computer-Aided Translation (CAT) tools.
 And, no, Google Translate doesn’t count.
 You can get started by learning the free Open Source CAT tool OmegaT.

-- Be a Cultural Sponge
+4. Be a Cultural Sponge

 Although not an absolute requirement, translation certifications make it easier for clients to trust you.
-You would also need to take ‘Language Proficiency Tests’ like IELTS for English, TOPIK for Korean etc.
+You would also need to take ‘Language Proficiency Tests’ like IELTS for English, TOPIK for Korean, etc.

 You would need to be a thorough professional to thrive in the translation industry since competition is fierce, most jobs are ad-hoc and are confidential in nature.
-Empathy, good listening skills and open-mindedness will help to separate you from the crowd.
+Empathy, good listening skills, and open-mindedness will help to separate you from the crowd.

 Now that you know that there is no easy road to the ‘Translation’ paradise, you should also know that there is indeed a lot of money to be made at the end of your hard-walked journey.

-You can look up several companies like Indian Translator, Ideal Lingua Translations, Language Service Bureau etc. They usually have openings for freelancers as well.
+You can look up several companies like Indian Translator, Ideal Lingua Translations, Language Service Bureau, etc. They usually have openings for freelancers as well.

-There is also a huge demand for translators and interpreters (a Translator excels in the written form whereas an Interpreter excels in the spoken form) at International Agencies like the UN, World Economic Forum, etc.
+There is also a huge demand for translators and interpreters (a Translator excels in the written form, whereas an Interpreter excels in the spoken form) at International Agencies like the UN, World Economic Forum, etc.

-Here, users submit documents that need translating, some sites like One Hour Translation Limited will pay you for each document that you translate whereas others like Unbabel and Translator’s Town will pay you on an hourly basis.
+Here, users submit documents that need translating, some sites like One Hour Translation Limited will pay you for each document that you translate, whereas others like Unbabel and Translator’s Town will pay you on an hourly basis.